In the early evening on December 23, 2018, the two 24 and 15-year-old men from Afghanistan left Subotica (SRB).

 They jumped on a train at the train station of Subotica and traveled towards Budapest, locked into one freight wagon.
 Therefore, once the train had reached its final destination some hours later, the two of them couldn’t get off.
 They were waiting inside the train until the morning of December 25.
 At that point, they were really hungry and also the oxygen inside the wagon was getting low.

 “We felt starving.
 No food and no water and no air in the wagon anymore.”

 In order to attract someones attention, they started to make some noise by hitting the walls of the wagon.
 It took some hours and many further attempts, until a man came and spoke to them from the outside.
-The person outside of the wagon, who later turned out to be a security man, called the authorities.
+The person outside of the wagon, who later turned out to be a security man, called the authorities as one respondent claimed.

 Once they arrived, they opened the wagon and asked the two individuals for their passports.
 When they told them, that they didn’t have any, they arrested them, handcuffed them and pushed the 24–year-old to the ground.
-Afterwards they were brought to a police station with a police car.
+Afterwards they were brought to a police station with a police car, according to one respondent.

 After they had left the train wagon, the 24–year–old saw a sign with the name of the train station saying „Budapest ..“.
 However, at the time of the interview he could not remember the second part of it.

 Once they arrived at the police station, they got their bodies checked.
 Afterwards the two individuals asked for asylum and one officer answered:

 „Yes, once we are finished here, we will bring you to the camp.“